 - administrative rules, e.g. instructing supervised banks on how to comply with legislative and regulatory requirements

-- general guidance, e.g. explicit disclosure requirements under CRD IV, or any other information that supervisory authorities publish to increase understanding of the new capital adequacy framework
+- general guidance, e.g. explicit disclosure requirements under CRD, or any other information that supervisory authorities publish to increase understanding of the new capital adequacy framework

-The ECB has undertaken work to harmonise the different supervisory options and discretions (ODs) existing in European legislation (CRR, CRD IV and delegated acts).
-Following a public consultation, it expects to release a final ECB Regulation on ODs in the first quarter of 2016.
+The ECB has undertaken work to harmonise the different supervisory options and discretions (O&Ds) existing in European legislation (CRR, CRD and delegated acts).
+Following a public consultation, it released a final ECB Regulation as well as a Guide on O&Ds.Options and national discretions

 The ECB has developed a common methodology for the ongoing assessment of banks’ risks, their governance arrangements and their capital and liquidity situation for performing the Supervisory Review and Evaluation Process (SREP).
 It publishes details on the: